FHOOEAIST/aist-kube/cuda-on-kube/README.md

 * If the name of the release slated for removal from deployment is unknown then check the output of `kubectl get namespaces` and choose the right name.
 The Namespace is equal to the release name of each deployment.
-* If the release was deployed with the local machine then a deployment information is located in the directory releases.
+* If the release was deployed with the local machine than a deployment information is located in the directory releases.
 Open the correct `*.yaml` and lookup the `deploymentName` you want to remove.

-2. Now run `helm uninstall <deploymentName>` to remove the deployment.
+1. Now run `helm uninstall <deploymentName>` to remove the deployment.
 Example:
    `helm uninstall aist-amustermann-cuda-tf`
-3. Now remove the configuration from the `releases` directory or add some information that this notebook is no longer deployed.
+2. Now remove the configuration from the `releases` directory or add some information that this notebook is no longer deployed.

 > If errors occur then may God have mercy with you and ask someone to help you.